tillkaeufer/DuCKLinG/README.md

 - close: this will avoid that all the plots are displayed when they are done.
 They will simply be saved.

 Hopefully, this will plot/save you all the data you are interested in.

+Next you can plot the contributions of all molecules to the median probable model.
+This can be done by running:

+> python plot_mol_contributions-input.py ./path/to/inputfile

+This function requires you to run the plotting routine before with the option (save or save_all).
+The save_all option will allow you to also overplot the posterior of models to the figures.
+For details on the median probable model have a look at [Kaeufer et al. 2024](https://www.aanda.org/articles/aa/pdf/2024/07/aa49936-24.pdf).

 ## Troubleshooting
 - It is important to delete MultiNest files when you re-run a model that was interrupted due to any kinds of errors.